ga-wdi-exercises/hyrule_potion_shop/readme.md

 All the flexbox properties have been removed from `holygrail.css`.
 Fill in the blanks to make the website look nice and responsive again!

+(`styles.css` contains all the styling not relevant to flexbox.
+Feel free to look at it, but don't modify it!)

 It should follow the concept of the [Holy Grail layout](https://mdn.mozillademos.org/files/3760/HolyGrailLayout.png).

 What we mean by "filling in the blanks" is taking this: